jsBear92/CSI3106-SoftwareTesting/README.md

 ## Note

-Make sure to delete the existing software testing directory if it already exists in the eclipse-workspace.
-After doing that, make sure to put the repository to the eclipse-workspace only not to /desktop or /documents folder to prevent import errors.
+Make sure to delete the existing software testing directory if it already exists in the eclipse-workspace using ``rm -rf CSI3106-SoftwareTesting
+`` After doing that, make sure to clone the repository to the **eclipse-workspace only** not to /desktop or /documents or any  other folder to prevent importing issues.

 ## Setting up your local repository using Eclipse IDE